-To help you find the best smart speaker for your home, we’ve tried out dozens of products, testing them for sound quality and integration with popular smart assistant software.
-During our testing, we looked for models that were easy to use, with voice-activated connectivity to Alexa, and WiFi and Bluetooth compatibility.
+To help you find the best smart speaker for your home, we’ve researched dozens of products, researching them for sound quality and integration with popular smart assistant software.
+During our research, we looked for models that were easy to use, with voice-activated connectivity to Alexa, and WiFi and Bluetooth compatibility.
 We also chose speakers with truly outstanding sound, with deep bass responses and natural sounding mids and highs.
 Additionally, we favored models with full smart home integration and multiple layers of privacy control.

 Of the seven best smart speakers on our list, Amazon’s 3rd gen Echo Dot boasted the highest cost-to-benefit ratio, with best-of-class integration with Alexa, a light sensor that automatically adjusts the display’s brightness, amazing sound, and some truly innovative privacy controls.
 It also comes packed in with four free months of Amazon Music Unlimited, allowing you to easily listen to millions of songs and podcasts right out of the box.
 Keep reading to learn more about the Amazon Echo Dot (3rd gen) and the other smart speakers on this list.
 And while you are at it, also check out our list of the best speakers.